I always liked Toronados. My favorite is probably the inaugural 1966 fastback, but I love them all, right up to the final 1992 models.

 While the still extremely Broughamy Toro Brougham coupe could be had for $8,134, the base price for an XS was $11,132.

 Predictably, the Brougham coupe handily outsold the flossier XS, to the tune of 31,371 vs. 2,714 XSs.

 It looks good.
 Very good.
 With just shy of 81,000 miles, it’s very clean.
-And for $5,975, it could be a fun land yacht to take to the two or three cruise nights that haven’t been cancelled due to the Kung Flu.
+And for $5,975, it could be a fun land yacht to take to the two or three cruise nights that haven’t been cancelled.
 But I digress.

 “1977 Toronado XS.
 Very good shape, new heads, CV joints, battery, tune up, brake pads and rotors, and radiator, dual exhaust.”